NOTE 4: SIGNIFICANT ACCOUNTING POLICIES

 Use of estimates

-The preparation of the unaudited financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenue and expenses during reporting periods.
+The preparation of the unaudited condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenue and expenses during reporting periods.
 Actual results could differ from these estimates.
+Significant estimates are assumptions about collection of accounts receivable, useful life of intangible assets and assumptions used in Black-Scholes-Merton, or BSM, valuation methods, such as expected volatility, risk-free interest rate and expected dividend rate.

 Property and equipment

 Property and equipment are carried at cost less accumulated depreciation.
 Depreciation is computed using straight-line method over the estimated useful life.
 New assets and expenditures that extend the useful life of property or equipment are capitalized and depreciated.
 Expenditures for ordinary repairs and maintenance are charged to operations as incurred.
-For the six months ended June 30, 2018 and 2017 the Company recorded $1,678 of depreciation expense for each of these periods.
+For the six months ended June 30, 2019 and 2018 the Company recorded $1,678 of depreciation expense for each of these periods.
+For the three months ended June 30, 2019 and 2018 the Company recorded $839 of depreciation expenses for each of these periods.

 Principles of Consolidation

-The consolidated financial statements include the accounts of Axim Biotechnologies, Inc. and its wholly owned subsidiaries Axim Holdings, Inc. Can Chew License Company, and Axim Biotechnologies (the Netherland company) as of June 30, 2018.
+The consolidated financial statements include the accounts of Axim Biotechnologies, Inc. and its wholly owned subsidiaries Axim Holdings, Inc. Can Chew License Company, Marina Street LLC and Axim Biotechnologies (the Netherland Company) as of June 30, 2019.
 All significant intercompany transactions and balances have been eliminated in consolidation.

-ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer liability in an orderly transaction between market participants at the measurement date.
-Additionally, ASC 820 requires the use of valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
-These inputs are prioritized below:
+ASC 820-10 clarifies that fair value is an exit price, representing the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants based on the highest and best use of the asset or liability.
+As such, fair value is a market-based measurement that is determined based on assumptions that market participants would use in pricing an asset or liability.
+ASC 820-10 requires valuation techniques to measure fair value that maximize the use of observable inputs and minimize the use of unobservable inputs.
+These inputs are prioritized as follows:

-The Company did not have any Level 2 or Level 3 assets or liabilities as of June 30, 2018, with the exception of its convertible notes payable and derivative liability.
-The carrying amounts of these liabilities at June 30, 2018 approximate their respective fair value based on the Companys incremental borrowing rate.
+The Company did not have any Level 2 or Level 3 assets or liabilities as of June 30, 2019, except for its convertible notes payable and derivative liability.
+The carrying amounts of these liabilities at June 30, 2019 approximate their respective fair value based on the Companys incremental borrowing rate.

-Cash is considered to be highly liquid and easily tradable as of June 30, 2018 and therefore classified as Level 1 within our fair value hierarchy.
+Cash is as of June 30, 2019 is classified as Level 1 within our fair value hierarchy.

 The Company evaluates and accounts for conversion options embedded in its convertible instruments in accordance with professional standards for Accounting for Derivative Instruments and Hedging Activities.